Sensitivity analysis of spatio-temporal models describing nitrogen transfers, transformations and losses at the

-Spatially-distributed outcomes formed large sets that were difficult to handle with conventional statistical tools: each outcome was described by a matrix of size 243 rows x $7 \cdot 10^5$ columns, with each row representing a unit of the FFD and each column a measure on a pixel (under the highest resolution, the virtual landscape comprised 19600 pixels, with 36 monthly samples per pixel).
-For this reason, these outcomes were spatially- or temporally-aggregated to obtain different types of data sets: time-series describing spatially-aggregated outcomes were used to carry out a dynamic sensitivity analysis (Section 3.1), while maps of temporally-aggregated outcomes were used in a spatial sensitivity analysis (Section 3.2).
-All the outcomes were also spatially and temporally aggregated in order to carry out a synthesis of the results of the sensitivity analyses applied on the ensemble of model outcomes (Section 3.3).
+Spatially-distributed outputs formed large sets of data that were difficult to handle with conventional statistical tools: each output was described by a matrix of 243 rows and up to more than $7.10^5$ columns.
+Each row corresponded to each configuration of the FFD and each column corresponded to each output variable in each grid cell of the theoretical landscape.
+For instance, for the highest horizontal resolution ($i.e.$ grid cells of size 12.5 m x 12.5 m each, Fig. 1b), the theoretical landscape included 19,600 grid cells, each characterized by the value of the 36 simulated monthly output variables, which resulted in 705,600 columns.
+For this reason, the output variables were spatially- or temporally-aggregated to produce different types of data sets: time series describing spatially-aggregated outputs were used to perform temporal sensitivity analysis (Section 3.1), while maps of temporally-aggregated outputs were used for spatial sensitivity analysis (Section 3.2).
+All output variables were also spatially- and temporally-aggregated to provide a synthetic view of the sensitivity of model outputs to input factors (Section 3.3).